knuthaug/blog.knuthaugen.no/_posts/2012-09-28-headless-tests-with-buster-and-phantom.md

 {% endhighlight %}

 Then we have the `phantom.js` script for capturing the browser, in phantom.
+We also redirect any alerts to console.log() instead, since we won't see them.

 {% highlight bash %}